jsdpag/tdt-win-buf/README.md

 ## MATLAB code for ARCADE PC

+### TdtWinBuf.m
+MATLAB class definition.
+Allows access via SynapseAPI to windowed buffer Gizmos running on the TDT system.
+It is intended to function with all variants of the windowed buffer Gizmos, thus requiring them to have a standardised interface.
+This class helps with setting buffer size and response window width by automatically converting from seconds to samples.
+It also reads in buffered data and applies whatever data type conversion and decompression is necessary.

 ### MCSpkWinBuf_test.m
 For testing the MCSpkWinBuf and MCLfpWinBuf Gizmos.
 This requires the MCSimEphys Gizmo.
 It tells the MCSimEphys Gizmo when to modulate firing rates and LFPs, such that a transient response to an event is generated with increasing latency across channels.
 Requires latest copy of ARCADE (see below).